wrongpoison/wrongpoison.github.io/_posts/2018-08-26-lol-champions.markdown

 categories: LeagueOfLegends dataviz
 ---

-Data analysis of different League of Legends Champions' capabilities.
+The first in a series of data analysis posts of different League of Legends Champions' capabilities.

 The data visualized here is taken from [Data Dragon][data dragon] on August 26.